Volunteers who feed homeless sue Dayton, say city is ‘criminalizing charity’

 Libertarian Party of Montgomery County condemns Dayton anti-homeless ordinance

 The Libertarian Party of Montgomery County condemns Dayton Code of Ordinances Sec.
-137.2, “Preparing and distributing food in public place within central area of the city”, which has surfaced in the news following the arrest of a local man for violating its provisions.
+137.21, “Preparing and distributing food in a public place within central area of the city”, which has surfaced in the news following the arrest of a local man for violating its provisions.

 Nearly a decade old, this ordinance is a blight on our community, restricting individual freedoms and hindering acts of charity.
 By mandating that individuals obtain a $50, one-use permit to prepare or distribute food, clothing, or toiletries in public spaces within the central area of the city, this ordinance imposes unnecessary bureaucratic hurdles and financial burdens on those seeking to assist their fellow citizens in need.